 I received a few missed calls while I was in Korea during March 2017 for holiday, the 25th to be exact.
 So, I went to googled in, as it doesn't seem like phishing scam calls, as they called a few times.
 The search results obviously, led me to believe that is SMU who called, and I was guessing, it might be for an interview arrangement.

-What to prepare then?
+What to prepare for the admission interview?

-Needless to say, if you are going for an interview, you should be preparing questions that you might foresee being asked, if you haven't already known that.
-I prepared around 4 pages of questions along with my answers to them, including the questions for the interviewer(s).
+Needless to say, if you are going for an interview, you should be preparing questions that you might foresee being asked, if you haven't already known the answers.
+I prepared 4 pages of questions along with my answers to them, including the questions for the interviewer(s).
 Please do prepare questions to ask, because its an INTERVIEW not an INTERROGATION, asking questions shows your keen interest towards the major you applied for.

 But NO, it wasn't asked.

-The Interview Day.
+The Interview Day

 The email stated, "dress in Smart Casual".
 Smart casual can be ambiguous and confusing to many.
 In my opinion, for a formal occasion like an interview, smart casual simply means 'no blazer'.
 Hence, you might want to wear formal, but leave the blazer out.
-I noticed some candidates really wore casual - Polo Tees, Covered Shoes.
+I noticed some candidates really wore casual - polo tees, covered shoes.
 Honestly, it’s your choice.
-I am not saying it’s wrong, but be safe than sorry yeah?
-Moreover, its a business school!
+I wouldn’t say it’s wrong, but it is better to be safe than sorry yeah?
+Moreover, it’s a business school!
 So uhh.. no excuse!

 The requirement was to replicate the result on the paper.
-I was dumbfounded when I saw the question, but I decided to do the long method without using any shortcuts.
-I recalled I was extemeely anxious because I thought this very first stage was just going to kill me.
-After I solve it the long way, I managed to use the remaining time to shorten my solution using other functions.
-Thankfully, I solved it in the end.
+I was dumbfounded when I saw the question, but I decided to do the long and complicated method without using any shortcuts, basically the stupid way.
+I recalled I was extremely anxious because I thought this very first stage was just going to kill me, already.
+After I attempt to solve it by the lengthy method, I managed to use the remaining time to shorten my solution using other functions.

-Anyhow, they said that it’s alright, at least I could identify the problem, and we went on to the get-to-know you interview.
+Anyhow, they said that it’s alright, at least I could identify the problem, and we went on to the ‘get-to-know you’ interview.

 ** Please ask diligent questions, questions that make you stand out, and not those that answers can be found on the website.
 For my year, a new major was launched, a good question could have been regarding about the new major, e.g. industry partnerships.

 With that, I ended my interview.